Where did we come from?

 We believe in putting the community first and that commitment also extends to the reducing our impact on the environment.

-- Deliver an annual strategic action plan focused on continued reductions in energy and water use, through more efficient services, investment in new technologies and changes in our behaviour
+- Deliver an annual strategic action plan focused on continued reductions in energy, carbon and water use, through more efficient services, investment in new technologies and changes in our behaviour

 - Provide recycling facilities to minimise waste we send to landfill

 - Where possible, work with fair trade suppliers and support other charities and Social Enterprises

 Our staff will always be friendly and approachable.
 Our facility teams will look after your needs and ensure you have an enjoyable visit.

 All staff will be knowledgeable, they’ll receive extensive training to prepare them for present and future roles.
 We make a difference in our communities by improving career prospects through employment and training opportunities.